How can I ensure ringtone overrides are set up and functioning correctly?

 Distinctive Ring by Department

 This feature can easily be added to the profiles of all the users for whom you want the Distinctive Ring in their department affiliation.
-Please see the screenshot below, which shows that the Department of user 102 is "Sample.”
+Please see the screenshot below, which shows a sample user 255 in the Sales department.

 Add overrides to the receiver's SIP devices.